cloudflare/mitm.watch/reporter/SPECIFICATION.md

 - UserComment: string
 - HasFailed: bool (true if any of the captures failed)
 - IsMitm: bool (true if any capture suggests that a MITM happened)
+- IsPending: bool (true if changes are still accepted)

 ClientVersion, FlashVersion, UserAgent exist to detect possible problems with the test at a later point, allowing bad reports to be discarded.